Junglescout/junglescout-python-client/docs/getting_started.rst

         asin=["B0CP9Z56SW", "B0154ASID6"],
     )

-See the :class:`jungle_scout.client.Client` class for more information about making requests to the Jungle Scout API.
+See the :class:`junglescout.client.Client` class for more information about making requests to the Jungle Scout API.

 Analyzing the Response
 ======================